 The pancreas is composed of two kinds of cells.
 Endocrine gland cells produce various hormones including insulin and glucagon, which control blood sugar levels.
 Exocrine gland cells produce juice for digesting food, especially fat.
 This juice is delivered to the small intestine through the pancreas.

 Pancreatitis is the most common pancreatic disease.
-Dr. Rujapong explains that pancreatitis is a condition in which pancreatic juice cannot flow through the pancreatic duct, resulting in the self-digesting of pancreatic tissue and consequently inflammation.
+Pancreatitis is a condition in which pancreatic juice cannot flow through the pancreatic duct, resulting in the self-digesting of pancreatic tissue and consequently inflammation.
 Serial incidents of these inflammations will turn into a chronic condition and cause calcification in the pancreas.
 The pancreas will then reduce in size, limiting its efficiency.

-“Pancreatitis comprises two types: acute and chronic,” says Dr. Rujapong.
+“Pancreatitis comprises two types: acute and chronic,”.
 “The disease starts with acute inflammation.
 If the ailment is not properly treated, or is treated, but the condition reoccurs because the cause is not dealt with, the inflammation becomes chronic.”

 Acute pancreatitis patients suffer from non-stop, intense pain.
 “The searing pain feels as if the patient were being stabbed with a knife,” the doctor notes.
 “Nausea or vomiting are also symptoms.
 In rare cases patients only have minor abdominal discomfort or no pain at all.”

 For chronic pancreatitis, the abdominal pain may be lessened, but it is accompanied by other complicated conditions such as chronic stomachache, uncontrollable sugar levels, diabetes, chronic diarrhea due to undigested fat, fat-filled feces, weight loss and jaundice.